ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

 The application server provides the majority of the user-facing services.
 This should be your most powerful server in terms of processing power.
-It should also have multiple hard drives to provide some level of resistance to failure.
+It should also have multiple hard drives to provide some level of resilience.

 The server allows you to host applications using a virtualization or container technology.
 The server also provides storage for the applications hosted on top